-The ethics of a second chance: Pig heart transplant pioneer stabbed a man seven times years ago
+The ethics of a second chance: Pig heart transplant recipient stabbed a man seven times years ago

 “Mommmmmmm,” Downey’s daughter wrote.
 She told her to look at the man’s name.

 Downey froze.
-The man being heralded as a medical pioneer, David Bennett Sr., was the same man who’d been convicted in 1988 of stabbing her younger brother seven times, leaving him paralyzed.
+The man being heralded as a medical pioneer, David Bennett Sr., was the same man who had been convicted in 1988 of stabbing her younger brother seven times, leaving him paralyzed.
 Edward Shumaker had spent the next 19 years in a wheelchair, before he had a stroke in 2005 and died two years later — one week before his 41st birthday.

 “Ed suffered,” said Downey, who lives in Frederick, Md.
 “The devastation and the trauma, for years and years, that my family had to deal with.”
 After Bennett got out of prison, she said, he “went on and lived a good life.
 Now he gets a second chance with a new heart — but I wish, in my opinion, it had gone to a deserving recipient.”

 More than 106,000 Americans are on the national waiting list for an organ transplant, and 17 people die each day never receiving the organ they need.
-In the face of such a shortage, it can seem unconscionable to some families that those convicted of violent crimes would be given a life-saving procedure so many desperately need.
+In the face of such a shortage, it can seem unconscionable to some families that those convicted of violent crimes would be given a lifesaving procedure so many desperately need.

 But most doctors don’t share that view.
 There are no laws or regulations prohibiting someone with a criminal history from receiving a transplant or an experimental procedure like the one Bennett had.